 30th Space Wing Emblem - Significance

-and the 30th Space Wing
+Lineage of the 30th Space Wing

 The 30th Space Wing lineage and honors derives from the predecessor unit, the Air Force Western Test Range (AFWTR) (wing equivalent).
 On 5 May 1964, the AFTWR activated at Vandenberg AFB.
 After the U.S. Navy transferred their 20,000 acre Point Arguello Launch Complex located on present day South Vandenberg AFB, a network of instrumentation sites were constructed along the California Coast and downrange on islands throughout the Pacific to support the ballistic, space and aeronautical operations conducted by the AFWTR.
 A further 14,900 acres were acquired by the Air Force in 1966 with the transfer of the Sudden Ranch land area needed to support future launch activity and safe launch and range activities.

 The AFWTR inactivated on 1 April 1970 and redesignated as the Western Space and Missile Center (WSMC) (wing equivalent) on 1 October 1979.
 WSMC fulfilled major national programs during its tenure that continue to provide many of the infrastructure and Western range architecture capabilities that the 30th Space Wing and tenant units currently utilize.
 Major programs constructed and operated during the WSMC operational existence at Vandenberg AFB include the Air Force Space Shuttle Program and the Peacekeeper ICBM program.
 WSMC later redesignated as the 30th Space Wing on 19 November 1991.